We may earn money or products from the companies mentioned in this post.

 As an adult, it’s a little harder to welcome autumn despite my preference for crisper weather.
 I just can’t stand when it gets dark outside earlier.

-Autumn (or fall, depending on your preference (I say ‘potato,’ you say ‘potaaato?’) is when you need to up your self-care routines and rituals.
+Autumn (or fall, depending on your preference (I say ‘potato,’ you say ‘potaaato?’) is a good time to up your self-care routines and rituals.
 If you aren’t currently practicing self-care (or only sporadically), please pause for a moment and think about what you could do to pamper and recharge yourself.

 Is it a warm Epsom salts bath (infused with essential oils)?
 Or taking 5-10 minutes each morning or evening (maybe both) meditating?
 Maybe your self-care involves taking the time to eat healthier meals?